kvk-code/CT428_BLOCKCHAIN_TECHNOLOGIES_NOTES/DHT_Distributed_Hash_Tables.md

          ├── QmChunk1b: [binary data]
          └── QmChunk1c: [binary data]
      ```
-   - **Purpose:**
+   - **Role:**
-     If the node is hosting content, it keeps a copy of the actual binary data for faster access and to serve peers.
+     If you are the uploader, your local content store holds the actual binary data (the chunks) of the file.
+However, you do not rely solely on your node; the DHT will replicate your provider records, and other nodes might cache the chunks based on popularity or pinning.

 5. **Node State Information:**
    - **What It Is:**